Prof Martin Price

 In the following languagesEnglish, French, German

 Professor Martin Price is Director of the Centre for Mountain Studies at Perth College UHI, in Perth.
-He is also Chairholder of the UNESCO Chair in Sustainable Mountain Development, the first such chair in Scotland, which recognizes his global role in mountain research and knowledge exchange.
+He is also Chairholder of the UNESCO Chair in Sustainable Mountain Development, the first such chair in Scotland, which recognises his global role in mountain research and knowledge exchange.
+In 2018, he was selected as a Fellow of the Royal Society of Edinburgh for his contributions to Public Engagement and Understanding.

 The main focus of Professor Price’s work is on mountain people and the environments on which they depend.
 This work has been, and is being, undertaken at three main levels: global, European, and Scotland.